 “You are a Maasai girl.
 No man will want to marry you and take care of you if you are interested in school and do not want to be circumcised.
 And if no man marries you, how will you survive?”

-This is something I heard quite often growing up and it is something that a lot of parents still tell their daughters.
+This is something that many parents still tell their daughters, and it is something that I heard quite frequently as I was growing up.
 The underlying message of such a statement is if you are female, you need to be taken care of and cannot do anything without a man, even if most of the work is done by women.

 Learning about organic agriculture gave me choices I would not have otherwise had.